Depersonalization-derealization disorder: Cognitive behavioral therapy

 An open study of cognitive behavioral therapy has aimed to help patients reinterpret their symptoms in a nonthreatening way, leading to an improvement on several standardized measures.
 A standardized treatment for DPDR based on cognitive behavioral principles was published in the Netherlands in 2011.

 Medications

-Neither antidepressants nor antipsychotics have been found to be useful; additionally, antipsychotics can worsen symptoms of depersonalisation.
-Tentative evidence supports use of naloxone and naltrexone.
+Tentative evidence supports the use of opioid antagonists (naloxone) and other medications like benzodiazepines or methylphenidate.
+Evidence suggests the beneficial use of lamotrigine adjunct to an SSRI but not as monotherapy.

 A combination of an SSRI and a benzodiazepine has been proposed to be useful for DPDR patients with anxiety.

-Modafinil used alone has been reported to be effective in a subgroup of individuals with depersonalization disorder (those who have attentional impairments, under-arousal and hypersomnia).
+Modafinil used alone has been reported to be effective in a subgroup of individuals with depersonalization derealization disorder (those who have attentional impairments, under-arousal and hypersomnia).
 However, clinical trials have not been conducted.

 Repetitive transcranial magnetic stimulation (rTMS)

 Some studies have found repetitive transcranial magnetic stimulation (rTMS) to be helpful.
 One study examined 12 patients with DPDR that were treated with right temporoparietal junction (TPJ) rTMS and found that 50% showed improvement after three weeks of treatment.
 Five of the participants received an additional three weeks of treatment and reported overall a 68% improvement in their symptoms.
 Treating patients with rTMS specifically at the TPJ may be an alternative treatment.